koyahness/base-account-privy/README.md

-# Base Account + Privy Integration Demo
+# Build on Base with Privy

-A comprehensive Next.js application demonstrating Base Account integration with Privy for authentication, sub-accounts management, and wallet operations.
+A Next.js starter template for building on Base with Privy's authentication and wallet infrastructure.
+Features Base Account integration, smart wallet management, and seamless onchain experiences.

 ## 🚀 Features